paucablop/chemotools/get-started/datasets.md

 ```

 {: .note}
-> Learn how to train a PLS-DA classification model using the Coffee Dataset [on the training Guide](https://paucablop.github.io/chemotools/get-started/coffee_spectra_classifier.html).
+> Ready to brew up some knowledge and build a PLS-DA classification model using the Coffee Dataset? 📚 [Get started with our Training Guide.](https://paucablop.github.io/chemotools/get-started/coffee_spectra_classifier.html)

+Get ready to embark on an exhilarating data journey with our fascinating datasets.
+Happy exploring! 🌟🔍🚀